Sickae/pylon-announce/readme.md

 # Announce

-Announce is a [Pylon](https://pylon.bot) app for Discord, allowing to configure timed messages called 'Announces' with ease.
+Announce is a [Pylon](https://pylon.bot) app for Discord, that allows to configure timed messages called 'Announces' with ease.

 # Commands